UltraEngine/Documentation/introduction.md

 Note that AES encryption is not supported.
 If your Zip compression program has an option for legacy encryption, you should use that.

-If your game makes use of Lua, you should include the file "lua51.dll".

 The debug build stores the physics library as separate DLLs for external debugging.
 The release build does not need these DLLs:
 - newton_d.dll
 - dCustomJoints_d.dll